mrsimpson/slides-context-is-all-you-need/slides/20-context-is-engineering.md

 - Same rigor
 - Core expertise

-*Transition: The opportunity for those who master this is enormous.*
+*Transition: So what does this mean for engineers who want to stay relevant?*

 ...